PrairieLearn/PrairieLearn/docs/elements.md

 Within the `pl-order-blocks` element, each answer tile must be specified with a `pl-answer` that has the following attributes:

+**Note that the attributes below are ignored if  `external-grader` is set to `true`, as the external grader does not need or make use of any attributes from `pl-answer` to grade a student submission.**

 Attribute | Type | Default | Description
 --- | --- | --- | ---
 `correct` | boolean | true | Specifies whether the answer tile is a correct answer to the question.
 `ranking` | positive integer | — | Specifies the correct ranking of this answer tile.
 For example, an answer tile with ranking `2` should be placed below an answer tile with ranking `1`.
 `indent` | integer in [-1, 4] | -1 | Specifies the correct indentation level of the answer tile.
 For example, a value of `2` means the tile should be indented twice.
 A value of `-1` means the indention for this answer does not matter.

 #### Details